New Orleans Saints induct Super Bowl champions into Hall of Fame

 October 30, 2019

-Wide receiver Marques Colston and running back Reggie Bush were honored with their names being forever placed in the museum inside the Mercedes-Benz Superdome.
+Wide receiver Marques Colston and running back Reggie Bush were both awarded the honor.
+Their names and portraits now hang in the Hall of Fame museum inside the Mercedes-Benz Superdome.

-The hall of fame’s general manager and chairman of the board, Ken Trahan, was honored to have both players added to a long list of Saints greats.
+The hall’s general manager and chairman of the board, Ken Trahan, was honored to have both players added to a long list of Saints greats.

 “These are all Sean Payton-Super Bowl era guys who are richly deserving, who represent the very best time in New Orleans Saints history,” Trahan said.

-In the seasons the duo shared together, they managed to win Super Bowl XLIV versus the Indianapolis Colts in 2010.
-But, they also racked up a significant stat sheet with the team.
+In the seasons the duo shared together, Colston and Ingram managed to win Super Bowl XLIV versus the Indianapolis Colts in 2010.
+But, they also racked up a significant stat sheet during their time with the franchise.

 In his decade with the Saints, Colston led the team in receptions five times, earning a total of 711 catches and 9,759 yards — both franchise records.